 Obviously, there are multiple aspects of the story that are viscerally disturbing.
 Our state faces a fiscal crisis, our entitlement systems could be charitably described as “in tatters” and we have more than enough people already addicted to painkillers and other narcotics.

 All that said, it’s important not to rush to judgment here.

 If you’ve recently been charged with a Southern California white collar crime, like Los Angeles credit card fraud or Pasadena insurance fraud, you deserve a fair, comprehensive, and strategic defense.
 Moreover, even if you did participate in a scheme or conspiracy, the actions you take from this point forward can profoundly affect not only your potential sentencing but also your ability to practice medicine and your professional reputation.

 In other words, even if the charges you face are extremely serious – and jail time seems inevitable at this point – don’t abandon hope.
-Los Angeles’ Kraut Law Group can provide a systematic, clear, and compassionate assessment of your defensive resources and help you identify precisely what you need to do (and perhaps more importantly, what you should NOT do) to pick up the pieces of your life and put them back together again.
+Los Angeles’ Kraut Criminal & DUI Lawyers can provide a systematic, clear, and compassionate assessment of your defensive resources and help you identify precisely what you need to do (and perhaps more importantly, what you should NOT do) to pick up the pieces of your life and put them back together again.